 If your insurance is an employer’s liability policy, We will retain the details of this policy for at least 60 years.
 This is ensure that the details are available to you should an employee lodge a claim against you far into the future, such as may be the case for an industrial disease where symptoms may not present themselves for many decades.

 You have the following rights in relation to the data We hold about you, however some of these rights may not apply in certain circumstances – details are noted below.
-Vantage have strict internal processes in place that ensure your rights are upheld and that any requests you make in relation to these rights are responded to within 30 days of you making it.
+Kingfisher have strict internal processes in place that ensure your rights are upheld and that any requests you make in relation to these rights are responded to within 30 days of you making it.

 The right to be informed